 Context

-Each year, the reDirect Foundation partners with the City of Ann Arbor’s Office of Sustainability and Innovations (OSI) to offer summer fellowship opportunities for University of Michigan students.
+Each year, the reDirect Foundation partners with the City of Ann Arbor’s Office of Sustainability and Innovations (OSI) to offer fellowship opportunities for University of Michigan students.

 Beshouri, I. and M. Cooney (2022) A2Zero Ambassador Program Report.